wp-plugins/gotmls/readme.txt

 2. An example scan that found some threats.

 == Changelog ==

+= 1.2.09.21 =
+* Enhanced the iFrame for the File Viewer and Automatic Fix process.
+* Improved error handling durring the scan.

 = 1.2.09.15 =
 * Fixed major bug in unregistered scan definition interpretation that causes many false positives.